 It completely changed the way I read Isaiah.

-Here’s a video I made that walks you through the Isaiah Map and gives some examples of how it can help us understand Isaiah.
+In my Book of Mormon Master Class I have four videos that walk you through Isaiah (classes 6, 9, 10 and 11).
+Here’s an excerpt from Class 6 that walks you through the Isaiah Map and gives some examples of how it can help us understand Isaiah.

 If you’d like to use any of the PowerPoint slides used in the video, you can access them here.